Skip to content

 • temporary diagnostics, compile logs, and health reports go to runs/

-• reusable, sourced synthesis goes to wiki/synthesis/
+• in wiki-first packs, reusable, sourced synthesis goes to wiki/synthesis/

-• frequently loaded short conclusions can be derived into compiled/
+• frequently loaded short conclusions can be derived into compiled/ or compiled/splits/

 • unconfirmed, unsourced, or disputed answers must carry status and must not enter ready runtime views